Board of Commissioners

 - Representing the County, and managing its property and business by adopting rules, regulations, ordinances and policies.

-- 2021 Board of Commissioner Meeting Schedule (PDF)
+- 2023 Otsego County Board of Commissioners Schedule (PDF)

 - Board Rules (PDF)